kevinkhuat/bitscoop-live/README.md

 scope of this document.
 Check the official documentation for how to install and set up these packages.

-Running the Ografy application during local development requires the following supporting processes to be active.
+Running the BitScoop application during local development requires the following supporting processes to be active.
 With the configurations found in `config/` each of these processes runs without daemonizing and logs to the console.